Am I eligible to participate?

 Is there a limit to how many people I can recommend the Contest to?

 No!
 We encourage you to recommend the contest to anyone you think would be eligible and interested.
-For purposes of referrals through the Contest portal, you can only recommend up to three people.

 Am I eligible to submit an essay if I was a winner in a previous contest from the Bill of Rights Institute?